charlie-x/astyle-extension/README.md

     Atmel Studio 6
     Atmel Studio 7

+Todo:
+    Update to AsyncPackage (which may break prior VS 2019) Check if 3.1 AStyle needs any new options on GUI and config exposed.

 Changelog:
+    Version 3.1 (April 04 2019) - Updated to Astyle 3.1; Set support to Visual Studio 2019
     Version 3.0 (April 10 2017) - Upgraded GUI to Artistic Style 3.0; Added support for Visual Studio 2017.
     Version 2.8 (January 08 2017) - Upgraded GUI to Artistic Style 2.0.6; Added preliminary support for Visual Studio 2017.
     Version 2.7 (October 7 2015) - Fixed --indent-preproc-block checkbox.
 Added support for Atmel Studio 7.0.